Chouffy/python_libratone_zipp/README.md

 This aims to control a Libratone Zipp speaker with a Python library usable in Home Assistant.

+Install it with `pip install python-libratone-zipp` and use it with `from python_libratone_zipp import LibratoneZipp`!

 ## Acknowledgment

 This work is based on the following: